 If you require further information please contact us.

-The response you should expect to receive from us within five working days. * A written acknowledgement of your complaint and the name of the person who is handling it. * An indication of how long it will take to resolve your complaint. * If Commercial and Domestic Investigations requires more information we will ask for it at this point however even if you do not provide this information we still continue with our complaints procedure.
+You will receive from us a written acknowledgement of your complaint and the name of the person who is handling it.
+If Commercial and Domestic Investigations requires more information we will ask for it at this point, however, even if you do not provide this information we still continue with our complaints procedure.
 In that case we will only be able to resolve the complaint acting on information available.